Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Introduction

-\item How can we quantify the local spread dynamics of Covid-19?
-Do the local spreads, e.g., US county level spreads of Covid-19, affect the stock price?
+\item How can we quantify the local spread dynamics of COVID-19 and do the local spread, e.g., US county level spread of COVID-19, affect stock prices? \item Do the number of COVID-19 cases and deaths influence stock prices?

-\item Do the local spreads, and the number of Covid-19 cases and deaths influence the stock market volatility?
+\item Do the local spread, the number of COVID-19 cases and deaths influence the stock market's volatility?

-\item Do the Google search volumes related to Covid-19 exhibit any relationship with the stock price and volatility?
+\item Do the Google search volumes related to COVID-19 exhibit any relationship with the stock price and volatility?

-\item Do the local spreads of Covid-19, the number of cases and deaths, and Google search volumes convey some additional information about the stock price dynamics, given more conventional economic variables?
+\item Do the local spread of COVID-19, the number of cases and deaths, and Google search volumes convey any additional information about the stock price dynamics, given more conventional economic variables?

 \end{enumerate}